Stan Reiz is regularly instructed to defend in cases involving allegations of serious crime and complex fraud, both as lead counsel and on his own.

 - R v C (2018): Successfully defended businessman alleged to have blackmailed one of his employees.

-- R v S (2017): Defendant accused of conspiring to import high purity cocaine worth £32 million into Heathrow Airport by using corrupt baggage handlers over a 15-month period.
+- R v S (2018): Defendant accused of conspiring to import in excess of 100kgs of high purity co-caine into Heathrow Airport by using corrupt baggage handlers.

 - R v MC (2017): Successfully defended a man charged with kidnapping and possession of a stun gun.